BurkovBA/BurkovBA.github.io/content/blog/2021-12-25-1/index.md

 45.94150246338521
 ```

 Softmax is basically a multinomial analogue of Sigmoid function.
 Very much like a logistic regression uses Sigmoid function to convert arbitrary values to [0,1] range, so that they can be used as probabilities, Softmax does the same for multinomial case.
-Another way to think of Softmax is as a general case of Boltzmann distribution in statistical physics.
+Another way to think of Softmax is as a general case of Boltzmann distribution from statistical physics.

 Now, I need to make two remarks.

-First, instead of one single query, attention usually receives a list of queries, compares them to keys and returns a weighted average of values for each query.
+First, instead of a single query, attention usually receives a list of queries, compares them to keys and returns a weighted average of values for each query.

 Second, usually, keys, queries and values are not strings and integers.
 Usually they are vectors.
 For vectors we know, how to measure their similarity - cosine distance, or just a dot product (possibly, normalized or scaled).